JustArchiNET/ArchiSteamFarm/ISSUE_TEMPLATE.md

 -----

-Feel free to remove everything made up to this point, after all you're not being in a primary school.
+Now that you read and understood the notice, feel free to remove it and fill with real issue.